wait-what/waitwhat.sh/content/blog/tor_hidden_service_docker.md

 date: 2022-02-16
 ---

-So, you're running a service (for example, a website) using Docker and you want it to also be available as an `.onion` service on [tor](https://www.torproject.org/), perhaps to improve the anonimity of your users or for fun.
+So, you're running a service (for example, a website) using Docker and you want it to also be available as an `.onion` service on [tor](https://www.torproject.org/), perhaps to improve the anonymity of your users or for fun.
 I went through all the pain of figuring it out for you.

 ![Tor logo](tor_logo.jpg "Tor logo")